bucs110FALL22/portfolio-template/README.md

-# CS110 Summer `22 Portfolio Repository
+# CS110 Fall `22 Portfolio Repository

 This is your porfolio for the semester.
 All your work, besides the final project, will go into here.